Ever wonder what the difference is between workload automation tools and job scheduling tools? Or, which option is right for your needs?

 Defining Workload Automation and Job Scheduling

 A job scheduler is a tool for automating IT processes.
 In most cases, this is done on a platform-by-platform basis.
 For example, there are many native job schedulers built into operating systems.
 Microsoft Windows features Windows Task Scheduler, while Linux and UNIX platforms have cron as their native job scheduler.
 These job schedulers emerged as tools for executing tasks during the "batch window,”—that is, running batch jobs after hours when business processes are finished.
-Job schedulers take care of activities like database maintenance and prevent the need for operator intervention during the job schedule.
+Job scheduling tools take care of activities like database maintenance and prevent the need for operator intervention during the job schedule.

 Workload automation is also a method for automating a series of background processes and back-office business systems.
-A workload automation solution may support multiple business applications and workflows that include cross-system dependencies.
+A workload automation tool may support multiple business applications and workflows that include cross-system dependencies.
 With the constant rise of new enterprise technologies, workload automation software satisfies the need to make sense of the many different (and traditionally siloed) schedulers used for disparate systems.

 Workload Automation: A Transition to Broader Automation